Solar panel installer working on a rooftop array

 Quick guide:

-Your installer's documentation or a simple measurement with your phone's level app can give you this.
+Your installer's documentation or your phone's level app can give you this.

 Common directions:

-Use your phone's compass app while standing in front of your panels to get this value.
+Use your phone's compass while standing in front of your panels.

-A factor accounting for real-world losses: shading, dust, inverter efficiency, temperature, and wiring.
-Think of it as "system efficiency."
+A factor accounting for real-world losses: shading, dust, inverter efficiency, temperature, and wiring losses.
+Think of it as overall system efficiency.

 Typical values:

-Most users can leave this at the default 0.85.
+Most users can leave this at 0.85.
 Lower it if you have significant shading or an older system.

-Your home's minimum power consumption (in kW) when no major appliances are running.
-This is what's always on: fridges, standby devices, routers, etc.
+Your home's minimum power consumption (in kW) when no major appliances are running — fridges, standby devices, routers, etc.

 How to estimate:

-- Check your smart meter or inverter app at night when everything is "off"
+• Check your smart meter or inverter app late at night when everything is off

-This helps OnSun calculate how much solar is actually available to "soak up" with your appliances.
+This helps OnSun calculate how much solar is available for your appliances.

 The maximum AC output your inverter can deliver.
-Only needed if your inverter is significantly smaller than your panel capacity (oversized system).
+Only needed if your inverter is significantly smaller than your panel capacity.

 Example: 8 kW of panels with a 5 kW inverter would have a limit of 5.0 kW.

-If your inverter and panel size are similar, you can leave this blank.
+If your inverter and panel sizes are similar, leave this blank.

 Your home's location determines sun angles and local weather data.
-Accurate location = accurate forecasts.
+Accurate location means accurate forecasts.

 Tips:

-- If you're on the edge of a climate zone, being precise matters more
+• If you're on the edge of a climate zone, precision matters more

-- Update this if you move or take the device to a holiday home
+• Update this if you move or use the app at a holiday home

 Prefer not to share your location?

-You can manually enter your latitude and longitude coordinates instead of using location services.
-This gives you full control over your location data while still getting accurate forecasts.
+You can manually enter your latitude and longitude coordinates.
+This gives you full control while still getting accurate forecasts.

 Example: San Francisco is approximately 37.77 latitude, -122.42 longitude.

-Type your city below and we'll search Google for the latitude longitude in decimal degrees:
+Type your city and we'll search for the latitude and longitude in decimal degrees.

 Still unsure about a setting?
-Check your solar installer's paperwork or your inverter's display/app.
+Check your solar installer's paperwork or your inverter's display or monitoring app.

 Is the forecast significantly off?
-If your actual solar production is consistently very different from what OnSun predicts, we'd like to hear from you.
-Send us screenshots of your solar app alongside OnSun's forecast, along with your configuration details and location.
+If your actual solar production consistently differs from OnSun's prediction, we'd like to hear from you.
+Send screenshots of your solar app alongside OnSun's forecast, along with your configuration details and location.
 This data helps us improve the forecasting model.

 For accurate solar forecasts, OnSun needs your approximate location to calculate sun angles and local weather conditions.
 The app requests location permission when you first set up.
 You can update your location at any time in Settings.
-If you prefer not to share your precise location, you can manually enter your coordinates (latitude and longitude).
+If you prefer not to share your precise location, you can manually enter your coordinates.

-Type your city below and we'll search Google for the latitude longitude in decimal degrees:
+Type your city and we'll search for the latitude and longitude in decimal degrees.